AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 # DAY 3: Design library cell using Magic Layout and ngspice characterization

-Configurations on OpenLANE canbe changed on the flight.
+Configurations on OpenLANE can be changed on the flight.
 For example, to change IO_mode to be not equidistant, use `% set ::env(FP_IO_MODE) 2;` on OpenLANE.
 The IO pins will not be equidistant on mode 2 (default of 1).
 Run floorplan again via `% run_floorplan` and view the def layout on magic.
 However, changing the configuration on the fly will not change the `runs/config.tcl`, the configuration will only be available on the current session.

-### The target onforward is to modify a sample cell (inverter) and insert it to openlane
+To echo current value of variable: `echo $::env(FP_IO_MODE)`

 #### Steps to design a CMOS inverter cell.
 1. SPICE deck = component connectivity (basically a netlist) of the CMOS inverter.